What Is a Security Token?

 Authenticator apps are a type of software-based authenticator that can implement a two-step verification service using a Time-based One-time Password Algorithm for authenticating users of software applications.

-When logging into a site supporting a Software Authenticator, the Authenticator App generates a six- to the eight-digit one-time password which users must enter in addition to their usual login details.
+When logging into a site supporting a Software Authenticator, the Authenticator App generates a six- to eight-digit one-time password which users must enter in addition to their usual login details.

 Mobile Phone used for “Cross-Device” Journey